axibase/atsd-use-cases/research/analysis/bitcoin-after-ghash/README.md

 ## Conclusion

-The near future has a lot in store for Bitcoin and Bitcoin users, hundreds of new CryptoCurrencies have appeared on the modern market, some of them more successfully then others, to challenge Bitcoin's supremacy in the world of digital currency.
+The near future has something in store for Bitcoin and Bitcoin users, hundreds of new CryptoCurrencies have appeared on the modern market, some of them more successfully then others, to challenge Bitcoin's supremacy in the world of digital currency.
 But Bitcoin has made moves to stay relevant as well, recently splitting the blockchain into unique entities, Bitcoin Classic and [Bitcoin Cash](https://news.bitcoin.com/what-every-bitcoiner-should-know-about-bitcoin-cash/) for those interested in